mkobuolys/flutter-design-patterns/assets/markdown/state.md

 ### StateContext

-A class which holds the current state in _currentState_ property and exposes it to the UI via _outState_ stream.
+A class that holds the current state in _currentState_ property and exposes it to the UI via _outState_ stream.
 The state context also defines a _nextState()_ method which is used by the UI to trigger the state's change.
 The current state itself is changed/set via the _setState()_ method by providing the next state of type _IState_ as a parameter to it.

 ```
 class StateContext {